Anthony J. Pennings, PhD

 Summary and Conclusion

 Adam Curtis’ documentary series, “All Watched Over by Machines of Loving Grace,” delves into the relationship between technology, political ideologies, and human agency.
 Inspired by Richard Brautigan’s poem, Curtis explores how technology shapes our governance systems and worldview.
-In “Love and Power,” Curtis examines the influence of thinkers like Werner Erhardt, Ayn Rand and their role in shaping the personal empowerment movement of the 1980s, which contributed to the rise of neoliberalism, globalization, and privatization under Reaganomics.
+In “Love and Power,” Curtis examines the influence of thinkers like Werner Erhard (Another of my favorites), Ayn Rand (Not so much) and their role in shaping the personal empowerment movement of the 1980s.
+The rise of the hero contributed to the decreases of taxes and rise of neoliberalism, globalization, and privatization under Reaganomics.

 This leads us to Curtis’ anti-Americanism and Tory perspective.
 American democracy was designed with checks and balances reflecting the Founding Fathers’ belief that human nature could lead to abuse of power.
 By distributing authority across different branches and levels of government, the US Constitution creates a system where power is constantly monitored and balanced, fostering accountability and preventing any single entity from becoming too powerful.
 This system is intended to protect democratic governance, individual rights, and the rule of law.